chrisg20/KMK4cgM/README.md

 # MIDI commands

 # Full KMK Reinstall
-All cgMacropads come preinstalled with KMK firmware and work out of the box.
-Jump down to the customization section to learn how to edit the keymap.

 To reinstall KMK from the beginning, first put the macropad into editor mode by holding down the center key and plugging it into your computer.